Healthy birds are happy birds. How do you prevent chicken diseases and chicken parasites to keep your chickens healthy?

 6. Report sick birds.
 Don’t wait: If your birds are sick or dying, call your local cooperative extension office, veterinarian, the State Veterinarian or State animal/poultry diagnostic laboratory or the USDA toll free at 1-866-536-7593.
 The USDA will put you in touch with a local contact that can help you.

-Learn more tips for introducing new birds to an existing flock here.
-For more tips on biosecurity and sanitation, visit this link on the USDA Biosecurity for Birds website.
+And, for more tips on biosecurity and sanitation, visit this link on the USDA Biosecurity for Birds website.